judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

+## Across the Empty Squares (2021) for Dermot Dunne - Accordion and tape
+- Dermot Dunne - Commissioned by [Sligo International Chamber Music Festival](https://www.sligointernationalchambermusicfestival.com/online-concerts).
+Online concerts on May 1-3rd at 4pm.

 ## is it over yet?
 (2020) for Lina Andonovska - Flute duo
 - Lina Andonovska x 2 - written for the Music Network Butterfly Sessions as part of a response to the lockdown.
 We recorded this as a video broadcast with Lina dueting with herself.